Sustainability

 Workplace accidents statistics

-In fiscal 2024, the number of occupational accidents, including lost worktime and non-lost worktime accidents, amounted to 10 cases, unchanged from the previous year.
-The number of lost worktime accidents increased by 2 cases from fiscal 2023, while the number of non-lost worktime accidents decreased by 2 cases.
+In fiscal 2025, the number of occupational accidents, including lost worktime and non-lost worktime accidents, amounted to 10 cases, unchanged from the previous year.
+The number of lost worktime accidents decreased by 1 case from fiscal 2024, while the number of non-lost worktime accidents increased by 1 case.

 As preventive activities, we are committed to identifying hazard sources that could lead to serious incidents and taking risk reduction measures through monthly health and safety patrols and risk assessments.